 All Access, GDC Conference + Summits, or GDC Summits Pass required.

 Technical Artist Bootcamp: Procedural Islands of 'Dauntless'

 In this session, Phoenix Labs' Mykola Konyk and Michael Trottier will present the procedural island pipeline they created in order to build the shattered islands of 'Dauntless'.
 They will do a high level overview and cover successful strategies for setting up a Houdini procedural pipeline.
 They will also talk about their experiences in decomposing the complex requirements of world art into manageable procedural components.

 Ben Cloward (BioWare)

-Building on last year's "Shaders 101" talk, this presentation will go beyond the basics and present several more advanced shader techniques.
-As the industry continues to explore the exciting world of shader creation, tech artists will learn basic concepts and functions, and then put them together to create beautiful pixels.
+Building on last year's "Shaders 201" talk, this presentation will go beyond the basics and present several more advanced shader techniques.
+As this session continues to explore the exciting world of shader creation, tech artists will learn basic concepts and functions, and then put them together to create beautiful pixels.
 No previous shader or programming experience is required, but basic math understanding will be helpful.

 Technical Artist Bootcamp: Zen in the Art of Rigging

 Brian Venisky (Avalanche Studios (NYC)